CAN LYME DISEASE CAUSE INTERNAL VIBRATIONS (1)

 • Subtle internal tremors, often worse at rest or at night

-• A sense that the nervous system is “overactive” or unstable
+• A feeling that the nervous system is “overactive” or unstable

-These sensations may come and go, and some patients notice they worsen during symptom flares or periods of stress.
+These sensations may come and go.
+Some patients notice they worsen during symptom flares, periods of stress, or after physical exertion.

 Can Lyme Disease Cause Internal Vibrations?

-Lyme disease can affect the nervous system in ways that may contribute to these sensations.
+Lyme disease can affect the nervous system in ways that may contribute to abnormal sensory symptoms.

-These changes may create abnormal internal sensations such as buzzing, tingling, or vibration.
+These changes may contribute to sensations such as buzzing, tingling, vibration, or internal shaking.

 Possible Mechanisms Behind Internal Vibrations